What’s the Difference Between Skills and Competencies?

 We can look at competencies as the ‘how’: how do you achieve a desired outcome?

-Let us relook the earlier scenario of using a specialized software for design.
+Let us relook at the earlier scenario of using a specialized software for design.
 A basic proficiency in using the software was enough to create that invite.
 Now, imagine you work as a designer in a company.
 Here you are likely to need a higher level of proficiency in using that software, understanding it in the context of design principles and knowing how to adapt to different project requirements.
 Over here, you aren’t just skilled in using the software.
 You need to demonstrate competency as a professional capable of delivering high-quality design work.

 Also Read: The What, Why and How of a Skills Taxonomy for Learner Upskilling